 When should I call for emergency HVAC service for a noise?

-Call immediately for: any sound accompanied by burning smell or smoke (turn off at breaker first), loud bangs or explosions, grinding or shrieking sounds (turn off immediately), continuous electrical arcing or popping, or any noise combined with the system not cooling and vulnerable people in the home.
-After-hours emergency service typically adds $150-250 to the bill, but some sounds indicate damage that worsens by the minute.
+Call immediately for: any sound accompanied by a burning smell or smoke (turn off at the breaker first), loud bangs or explosions, grinding or shrieking sounds (turn off immediately), continuous electrical arcing or popping, or any noise combined with the system not cooling when there are seniors, infants, or pets in the home.
+Jupitair offers 24/7 emergency service across North Texas with a 2-hour response window; after-hours service adds a $250 fee, but a grinding compressor or arcing wire causes damage—or fire risk—that worsens by the minute.
+When in doubt during a Texas heat wave, kill power and call (940) 390-5676.

 Can I diagnose HVAC sounds myself before calling a technician?